NJW0511/Fundraising-thermometer/README.md

+# Fundraising thermometer
-# Fundraising-thermometer
+# Made With AI
-Simple thermometer for displaying money raised.
+Simple thermometer for displaying money raised. can be customised with a hambuger menu.
+No need for editing the code to change name money raised or aim.